 Termite damage has been a major issue in United States homes for decades and the most trusted treatment measure will always be to give the work to an expert.
 An expert will search for soil tunnels on the ground, hollow & rotten wood, as well as every nook and cranny of your house.

 At Florida Environmental, we have a high level of determination and focus to work.
-We work with the best technicians and products (termiticides) in the industry to deliver a termite-free environment to all our clients.
+We work with the best technicians and products (termiticides) in the industry to deliver a termite-free environment to all of our clients.

 We work on homes, construction sites, offices, and other environments in Florida.
 Our ability to always deliver spectacular results speaks for us every time.
 We save your environment from existing and potential termite damage.

-For a longer-term solution to termite damage, inspection, treatments, and prevention must come in that order.
+For a longer-term solution to termite damage; inspection, treatments, and prevention must come in that order.
 If the infestation has become too large for you to handle, give us a call to ease you of the time and stress it will take to perform thorough termite treatments.